tofu-tf/tofu/docs/streams.md

 ### Merge

-`Merge` allows to interleave two input streams non-deterministically:
+`Merge` allows you to interleave two input streams non-deterministically:
 In the example below we want `printFakeOfTrue` to continually print either fake or true facts pulled from two different sources respectively: